 It started in the era when Manchus ruled China.
-Under the terms of the Boxer Protocol signed in 1901 by the West and the Qing court who was just too ready to trade China for its tribal interest which could not be reconciled with that of the local Chinese, a number of Western nations, as well as Japan, had gained rights to set up their military posts in China, including in the area around the capital Beijing.
+Under the terms of the Boxer Protocol signed in 1901 by the West and the Qing court, who was just too ready to trade China for its tribal interest which could not be reconciled with that of the local Chinese, a number of Western nations, as well as Japan, had gained rights to set up their military posts in China, including in the area around the capital Beijing.

-In 1924, 13 years after the Xinhai Revolution, the “last emperor” Puyi was eventually kicked out of the Forbidden City, and the wretched man quickly led his Manchu group to swear their allegiance to Japan.
+In 1924, 13 years after the Xinhai Revolution, the “last emperor” Puyi was eventually kicked out of the Forbidden City, and the wretched man quickly led his Manchu group to swear allegiance to Japan.

-Japanese troops and armoured vehicles entered Shenyang in 1931.
+|Japanese troops and armoured vehicles entered Shenyang in 1931.

-Unwilling to redirect its resource from cracking down the internal political dissidents, in particular, the Communists, the KMT government ordered local forces not to resist.
+Unwilling to redirect its resource from cracking down on the internal political dissidents, in particular, the Communists, the KMT government ordered local forces not to resist.

 Six months later, with the help of Manchus, three Chinese provinces in China’s northeast -where Manchus were first settled in China after being driven out of the Korean peninsula, a place they initially migrated to from a land further north in Cybearea – fell into Japan’s control, and Japanese proclaimed the region as an independent Manchu kingdom.
 Puyi became emperor again, for which he openly called the Japanese emperor his adopted father and Japan his true motherland.

 |Japanese soldiers occupied the Chinese government building in Shenyang, 1931